nuejs/www/blog/introducing-nue-css/index.md

 [author]

-Here's a preview of Nue CSS.
-The key ingredients are *minimalism*, and *re-usability*.
-The difference is wild: it is possible to build an entire website with the same amount of CSS that goes into a single *Tailwind* button.
+Here's a preview of Nue's approach to styling things on the web.
+The key difference to existing systems are *minimalism*, and extreme *re-usability*.
+The difference can be huge: you can build an entire website with the same amount of CSS that goes into a single *Tailwind* button.
 Or even crazier: three websites with a single *Tailwind Catalyst* button.

 [image.big-scaled]
   small: /img/nue-css-hero.webp